neoclide/macdown.vim/Readme.md

 * Preview in Chrome with range and auto reload support.
 * Auto close Chrome tab on buffer delete and vim exit.
 * Async markdown parse.
-* GFM enabled, code highlight
+* Tables, GFM enabled, code highlight and footnote enabled by default.

 ## Install